Saint Maudez

 Maudez is a Breton saint who lived in the 5th or 6th century.
 He is also known as Maudé, Maudet (Breton French), Maodez or Modez (Breton), Maudetus (Latin), Mandé (French) and Mawes (in Cornwall).
 In the Breton calendar his feast is 18 November.

 Biography

 Maudez is variously said to have come from Ireland, or Wales, but most sources say Brittany.
 He first settled on the south coast of Cornwall where the village of St Mawes took his name.
-There was a chapel dedicated to him that was subsequently abandoned during the reign of Elizabeth I. A second chapel was built by the Earl Temple on Church Hill in 1807; and rebuilt in 1881.
+A chapel dedicated to him was subsequently abandoned during the reign of Elizabeth I. A second chapel was built by the Earl Temple on Church Hill in 1807; and rebuilt in 1881.
 St Mawes' Church was opened by the Bishop of Truro George Wilkinson on 5 December 1884.
-Local opinion holds that St. Mawes built the first landing at the harbor to help pilgrims access his Holy Well, which is preserved on nearby Grove Hill.
+Local opinion holds that St Mawes built the first landing at the harbour to help pilgrims access his Holy Well, which is preserved on nearby Grove Hill.